RonStrauss/generate-presigned-r2-url/README.md

 ## Prerequisites

--  Node.js installed on your machine.
+-  Nodejs (Version 20 and up).
--  AWS SDK for JavaScript (v3) installed.
+-  Dependencies installed.
 -  An R2 account with access keys.

 ## Installation